anatolikalysch/VMAttack/README.md

 #VMAttack **IDA** PRO Plugin
-**IDA Pro Plugin for static and dynamic virtualization-based packed analysis and deobfuscation**
+**IDA Pro Plugin for static and dynamic virtualization-based packed analysis and deobfuscation.**

+**VMAttack was awarded the _second place_ at the annual [IDA Pro Plug-in Contest in 2016](https://www.hex-rays.com/contests/2016/index.shtml)!**

 ##Introduction

-VMAttack is an **IDA PRO** Plugin which enables the reverse engineer to use additional analysis features designed to counter _virtualization-based obfuscation_.
+VMAttack is an **IDA PRO** Plug-in which enables the reverse engineer to use additional analysis features designed to counter _virtualization-based obfuscation_.
 For now the focus is on **stack based virtual machines**, but will be broadened to support more architectures in the future.
 The plugin supports static and dynamic analysis capabilities which use **IDA API** features in conjunction with the plugins own analysis capabilities to provide automatic, semi-automatic and manual analysis functionality.
 The main goal of this plugin is to assist the reverse engineer in undoing the _virtualization-based obfuscation_ and to automate the reversing process where possible.

 ##Installation
 ###Prerequisites

-- IDA PRO >= 6.6
+- IDA Pro >= 6.6

 - Python 2.7.10/.11